spesml/spesml.github.io/2_Concepts/3_ModelingFramework/08_tracing_and_granularity.md

     > functions also into a cyber and a physical part.
 The sub-components
     > of the central SW-subsystem architecture then *realize* the refined
     > white-box functions.

+It should be noted, that

+-   in all cases the (sub-)sub-components are modelled according to the Universal Interface Model which enables composition and therefore also is also used to model the behavior of the SuD and its architecture components, in particular the behavior at the interface between the cyber and the physical parts and

+-   we are using the *trace* relation between the elements of the initial logical architecture and the SW-Subsystem architecture.

 <a name="figureSWSubsystem"></a>
 ![SWSubystem](/images/tracing_and_granularity/image4.png){:class="img-responsive" style="display:block; margin-left:auto; margin-right:auto"}
 <div align="center"><b>Figure 4: </b><em>From Initial Logical Architecture to Central SW-Subsystem Architecture</em></div>